Homeowner

 Do You Need Planning Permission for Roof Windows?

-Adding roof windows to your home can be a fantastic way to add light and airiness to a room.
+Adding roof windows to your home can be a fantastic way to add extra light and ventilation to a room.
 However, for some home modifications, planning permission is essential.
 Without this, you could be forced to remove any additions to your home.
-That being said, you don’t need planning permission for all changes to your home.
+That being said, you don’t need planning permission for all changes and alterations to your home.

 In this guide, we’ll take a look at the facts surrounding planning permission for roof windows.